law-motion-for-continuance-for-further-discovery | due diligence in seeking discovery |

 procure discovery supporting her claim.
 Specifically, in the affidavit attached to the motion, Pouncy-Pittman’s

-also seek to depose Pappadeaux’s expert, Dr. Moore.
-He also stated he would seek to obtain a “complete”
+would also seek to depose Pappadeaux’s expert, Dr. Moore.
+He also stated he would seek to obtain a

-investigation file from the Houston Police Department, and to obtain additional information regarding crimes
+“complete” investigation file from the Houston Police Department, and to obtain additional information regarding

 As an excuse for his failure to conduct discovery in the eight months since the case had been filed, Pouncy-